Gaming Mouse Not Moving Smoothly: All You Need To know

 Sensor Calibration

 Sensor calibration plays a crucial role in ensuring accurate and smooth movement of your gaming mouse.
 The sensor, located at the bottom of the mouse, tracks its physical movement.
-This translates it into cursor movement on the screen.
+This translates into cursor movement on the screen.

 However, if the sensor is not properly calibrated, it can result in erratic or imprecise mouse movements.